andrew/ultimate-awesome/README.md

 - [awesome-virtual-dom](https://github.com/sethvincent/awesome-virtual-dom) - Modules & resources related to the virtual-dom module.
 - [awesome-darknet](https://github.com/shadawck/awesome-darknet) - Networks and Tools that are used to access and navigate on "darknets".
 - [awesome-json-rpc](https://github.com/shanejonas/awesome-json-rpc) - Curated list of JSON-RPC resources.
-- [awesome-sdn](https://github.com/snlab-freedom/awesome-sdn) - An awesome list of papers, projects and communities about SDN.
 - [awesome-static](https://github.com/staystatic/awesome-static) - A collection of awesome static website compiler / builder / generator goodies (tools, templates 'n' themes, plugins 'n' extensions, guides, services, etc.).
 - [awesome-crowds](https://github.com/suchow/awesome-crowds) - A curated list of awesome resources on crowdsourcing, human computation, and online behavioral experiments.
 - [awesome-free-mit](https://github.com/SuperSonicHub1/awesome-free-mit) - A collection of free stuff you can get at the Massachusetts Institute of Technology.